-At €7.50, the OV-chip card is too expensive, particularly for short-term visitors.
+At €7.50, the OV-chip card has always been too expensive, particularly for short-term visitors.
 The whole transport ticket system has become overly complex with over 27 different ticket options in Amsterdam.

-Other criticism of the new system is that large groups travelling together (such as a teacher with students) must each buy separate cards and all check-in and check-out individually.
+Another criticism of the system is that large groups travelling together (such as a teacher with students) must each buy separate cards and all check-in and check-out individually.
 Under the old strippenkaart (strip-ticket, abolished in 2011) this was achieved with a single stamp of one ticket!

 Additionally, by requiring all travellers to have sufficient pre-paid credit the transport companies are effectively getting an interest-free loan on any unused credit.
 This is slowly changing with the introduction of invoiceable Flex products, as mentioned.